With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Carbon Learning And Achievement School is a mental health treatment center in Palmerton, PA, located at 480 Delaware Avenue, 18071 zip code area.
 Carbon Learning And Achievement School provides outpatient treatment and partial hospitalization/day treatment.
-Carbon Learning And Achievement School offers couples/family therapy, psychotropic medication and trauma therapy to young adults and children / adolescents.
+Carbon Learning And Achievement School offers individual psychotherapy, trauma therapy and psychotropic medication to young adults and children / adolescents.
 Carbon Learning And Achievement School also supports children/adolescents with serious emotional disturbance and people with trauma.
-Additional services at Carbon Learning And Achievement School consist of education services, case management and family psychoeducation.
+Additional services at Carbon Learning And Achievement School consist of family psychoeducation, case management and education services.

 Learn MoreBehavioral Health Associates Partial Hospitilization Program For Children is a mental health clinic in Lehighton, Pennsylvania, located at 325 Alum Street, 18235.
 Behavioral Health Associates Partial Hospitilization Program For Children offers partial hospitalization/day treatment.
-Behavioral Health Associates Partial Hospitilization Program For Children provides individual psychotherapy, psychotropic medication and cognitive behavioral therapy to children / adolescents.
+Behavioral Health Associates Partial Hospitilization Program For Children provides individual psychotherapy, group therapy and couples/family therapy to children / adolescents.
 Behavioral Health Associates Partial Hospitilization Program For Children also supports children/adolescents with serious emotional disturbance.
 Some other services provided by Behavioral Health Associates Partial Hospitilization Program For Children include family psychoeducation.

 Learn MoreConcern Professional Services For Children Youth And Families is a mental health facility in Bethlehem, PA, located at 90 South Commerce Way, Suite 300, 18017 zip code area.
 Concern Professional Services For Children Youth And Families provides outpatient treatment.
-Concern Professional Services For Children Youth And Families provides individual psychotherapy, couples/family therapy and group therapy to young adults, seniors 65 or older and adults.
+Concern Professional Services For Children Youth And Families provides activity therapy, behavior modification and cognitive behavioral therapy to seniors 65 or older, young adults and adults.

 Learn MoreNew Directions Treatment Services is a mental health treatment center in Bethlehem, PA, located at 2456 Broadhead Road, 18020 zip code area.
 New Directions Treatment Services provides outpatient treatment.
-New Directions Treatment Services offers individual psychotherapy, integrated dual diagnosis disorder treatment and behavior modification to young adults, adults and seniors 65 or older.
+New Directions Treatment Services offers behavior modification, individual psychotherapy and integrated dual diagnosis disorder treatment to adults, seniors 65 or older and young adults.
 New Directions Treatment Services also supports people with serious mental illness and people requiring dual diagnosis treatment.
-Additional services at New Directions Treatment Services consist of diet and exercise counseling, illness management and recovery and court-ordered outpatient treatment.
+Additional services at New Directions Treatment Services consist of court-ordered outpatient treatment, family psychoeducation and illness management and recovery.

 Learn MoreAlternatives Adult Partial Program Lehigh Valley Health Network is a mental health facility in Bethlehem, PA, located at 2545 Schoenersville Road, in the 18017 zip code.
 Alternatives Adult Partial Program Lehigh Valley Health Network provides partial hospitalization/day treatment.
-Alternatives Adult Partial Program Lehigh Valley Health Network provides cognitive behavioral therapy, individual psychotherapy and psychotropic medication to seniors 65 or older, adults and young adults.
-Some other services available at Alternatives Adult Partial Program Lehigh Valley Health Network include chronic disease/illness management, family psychoeducation and case management.
+Alternatives Adult Partial Program Lehigh Valley Health Network provides trauma therapy, psychotropic medication and dialectical behavior therapy to seniors 65 or older, young adults and adults.
+Some other services available at Alternatives Adult Partial Program Lehigh Valley Health Network include case management, family psychoeducation and suicide prevention services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.